validator-labs/validator/docs/tutorial.md

 ## Cleanup

 To delete the Validator installation, use the following command.
-This command will delete the Validator and all deployed resources including the `ValidationResult` CRs.
+This command deletes the Validator and all deployed resources including the `ValidationResult` CRs.

 ```shell
 helm uninstall validator --namespace validator